cyfung1031/userscript-supports/UserScript.md

 * GitHub: https://github.com/Tampermonkey/tampermonkey/ (Inactively Maintained)
 * Recommended
 * (This is the most popular one but actually this is closed source)
+* 99% userscripts can run in Tampermonkey without issues

 ### Firemonkey
 * Can be ONLY used in Firefox
 * [Open source](https://github.com/erosman/support/tree/FireMonkey)
 * GitHub: https://github.com/erosman/support/issues (Actively Maintained)
 * NOT Recommended due to its intented to be highly secured.
+* 65% userscripts (for China userscripts, 30%) can run in Firemonkey without issues

 ### Stay
 * MacOS, Safari, iPhone, iPad, etc.